Horizontal Vs. Vertical Scaling: Which Is Right For Your App?

-When demand for your application is soaring and you recognize a need to expand the app’s accessibility, power and presence, do you scale up or scale out?
+When demand for your application is soaring, you’ll quickly recognize the need to maintain an app’s accessibility, uptime, and capacity in the face of increased load.
+Do you scale up or scale out?

-In other words, is horizontal scaling or vertical scaling the right move for your business?
+In other words, is horizontal scaling or vertical scaling the correct strategy for your business?

-The heart of the difference is the approach to adding computing resources to your infrastructure.
-With vertical scaling (a.k.a. “scaling up”), you’re adding more power to your existing machine.
-In horizontal scaling (a.k.a. “scaling out”), you get the additional resources into your system by adding more machines to your network, sharing the processing and memory workload across multiple devices.
+The difference between these two types of scaling comes from the way that computing resources are added to your infrastructure.
+With vertical scaling (“scaling up”), you’re adding more compute power to your existing instances/nodes.
+In horizontal scaling (“scaling out”), you get the additional capacity in a system by adding more instances to your environment, sharing the processing and memory workload across multiple devices.

-One way to look at it is to think of vertical scaling like retiring your Toyota and buying a Ferrari when you need more horsepower.
-With your super-fast car, you can fly at top speed with the windows down and look amazing.
-But, while Ferraris are awesome, they’re not very practical, they’re expensive, and at the end of the day, they can only take you so far before they’re out of gas.
-(Not to mention, there’s only two seats!)
+A useful analogy for understanding this distinction is to think about scaling as if it were upgrading your car.
+Vertical scaling is like retiring your Toyota and buying a Ferrari when you need more horsepower.
+With your super-fast car, you can zoom around at high speed with the windows down and look amazing.
+But, while Ferraris are awesome, they’re not very practical- they’re expensive, and at the end of the day, they can only take you so far before they’re out of gas (not to mention, only two seats!).

-Horizontal scaling gets you that added horsepower – not by ditching the Toyota for the Ferrari, but by adding another vehicle to the mix.
-In fact, you can think of horizontal scaling like several vehicles you can drive all at once.
+Horizontal scaling works similarly in that it gets you that added horsepower, but it doesn’t mean ditching the Toyota for the Ferrari.
+Instead, it’s like adding another vehicle to a fleet.
+You can think of horizontal scaling like several vehicles you can drive all at once.
 Maybe none of these machines is a Ferrari, but no one of them needs to be: across the fleet, you have all the horsepower you need.

 When you’re choosing between horizontal scaling and vertical scaling, you also have to consider what’s at stake when you scale up versus scale out.